Sentry892/ProgrammingBible/Book/chapter 1/Overview.md

 1. The Logic of Thought — How programmers break problems into patterns.
 2. Debugging as a Philosophy — Why failure is your best mentor.
 3. The Curiosity Habit — Asking “why” until things make sense.
-4. How Computers Think — Binary, abstraction, and logic flow.
-5. The Myth of Talent — Why anyone can learn to code if they stay curious.
+4. The Myth of Talent — Why anyone can learn to code if they stay curious.

 ---